 Action Strategy: Smoking can be a lifelong habit, which makes it very difficult to quit.
 There are many programs that can be helpful.
 Consider talking to your doctor or browsing the Smoke Free website.
 You might be surprised at the apps, programs and support available.

 Neuroplasticity is a big word for the brain's ability to continue changing and growing.
 A study in the JAMA Psychiatry journal suggests that a flexible brain can slow dementia.
 The thought is that when you have more brain connections, you are less likely to suffer from dementia because your brain is more able to adapt and create new connections.

 Action Strategy: Make a goal to use your brain every day.
 Whether it is learning a new language or figuring out your new phone.
 The more you continue to use your brain, the healthier your brain stays.

 Your heart and brain are strongly connected.
 A healthy heart gives you a better chance for a healthy brain.
 80% of people with Alzheimer’s disease also have heart disease.
 It is possible that the decline in the brain is not noticed unless it is paired with poor heart health.
 Evidence suggests that controlling high blood pressure could be key to better brain health.

-Have your blood pressure checked by a health professional regularly.
+Action Strategy: Have your blood pressure checked by a health professional regularly.
 If you have high blood pressure, discuss steps to improve your heart health.
 For example, take 5 deep breaths every hour to reduce stress.
 Make sure to exercise regularly and eat a heart-healthy diet.

 8. Let your brain hear.